Shyam-7/pre_project_smartcliff/README.md

 1. Clone or download the project folder.
 2. Open `index.html` in a web browser.
 3. Explore the layout!
-Links don’t go anywhere yet except one (`redirected.html`) for demo purposes.
+Links don’t go anywhere yet except one (`redirected.html`) for demo purposes, you can access it by clicking on the hero section(large image and the title below it ).

 ## 💡 Notes